parthrk/city-forecast/README.md

 Please follow below steps to set up project in your local

+Prerequisites:
-Prerequisites: Docker has to be installed
+- Docker has to be installed

+Note: These commands to be run inside wsl terminal if you are running windows

 1. git clone https://github.com/parthrk/city-forecast.git
 2. cd city-forecast